PRME Working Group on Anti-Corruption in Curriculum Change

 The goal of the UN Global Compact Working Group on the 10th principle - a multi-stakeholder working group - is to provide strategic input to the Global Compact’s work on anti-corruption and to define the needs of the business community in implementing the 10th principle.
 The Working Group aims to contribute to greater coherence by supporting the alignment of existing initiatives and avoiding the duplication of efforts.

-In line with the goal for greater coherence it is proposed that the two Working Groups on Anti-Corruption of PRME and the GC seek ways to collaborate in the following ways:
+In line with the goal for greater coherence, the two Working Groups on Anti-Corruption of PRME and the Global Compact, seek to collaborate in the following ways: